9QIX/Google-Cybersecurity-Certification-Notes/IV. Tools of the Trade - Linux and SQL/Week 4/IV. SQL joins.md

 ```

 The results of a `FULL OUTER JOIN` query include all records from both tables.
 Similar to `INNER JOIN`, the order of tables does not change the results of the query.

+## Key takeaways

+When working in SQL, there are multiple ways to join tables.
+All joins return the records that match on a specified column. `INNER JOIN` will return only these records.
+Outer joins also return all other records from one or both of the tables. `LEFT JOIN` returns all records from the first or left table, `RIGHT JOIN` returns all records from the second or right table, and `FULL OUTER JOIN` returns all records from both tables.